wq2012/SpectralCluster/README.md

 ## Note

-We are currently adding new functionalities to this library to open source some algorithms to appear in a new paper.
+We are currently adding new functionalities to this library to include some algorithms to appear in an upcoming paper.
 We are updating the APIs as well.
-If you depend on our old API, please use an old version of this library.
+If you depend on our old API, please use an older version of this library.

 ## Overview